Please note if you are using DSM7.2 or higher you should use the Container Manager version of this guide from the menu.

 We need to get some details about our drives in order for Scrutiny to read their SMART data.

-It’s time to get logged into your Diskstation via SSH, in this guide I am using Putty on Windows.
+It’s time to get logged into your Diskstation via SSH, in this guide I am using Windows Terminal however the steps will be similar on Mac and Linux,

 Head into the DSM Control Panel > Terminal & SNMP and then enable SSH service.